 - 1 teaspoon vanilla extract or vanilla bean paste

 - Beat the butter on medium speed until smooth and fluffy.
 Be sure to scrape the sides of the bowl and the beaters a couple of times to ensure there are no lumps left in the butter.
-(Use a hand mixer or the paddle attachment on your stand mixer.)
+(Use a hand mixer or the paddle attachment on your stand mixer.)1 cup butter

 - Add a couple of Tablespoons of cold sweetened condensed milk and the vanilla.
 Beat until it is well incorporated.14 ounce sweetened condensed milk, 1 teaspoon vanilla extract or vanilla bean paste

 - Spread or pipe on cake or cupcakes.
 If desired, chill to set.